zkbt/MITTENS/INSTALL.md

     # set the PATH to the MITTENS routines, which you can set to whereever you want
     setenv MITTENS_PATH ~/MITTENS

+    # uncomment this if you don't have a PYTHONPATH already defined elsewhere
+    setenv PYTHONPATH

     # run the mittens setup script
     source $MITTENS_PATH/mittens_setup.sh